openhab/openhab-addons/bundles/org.openhab.binding.deconz/README.md

 All non-bridge things share the mandatory `id` parameter, an integer assigned to the device while pairing to deconz.
 Auto-discovered things do not need to be configured.

+All sensor-things have an additional `lastSeenPolling` parameter.
+Due to limitations in the API of deCONZ, the `lastSeen` channel (available some sensors) is only available when using polling.
+Allowed values are all positive integers, the unit is minutes.
+The default-value is `0`, which means "no polling at all".

 `dimmablelight`, `extendedcolorlight`, `colorlight` and `colortemperaturelight` have an additional optional parameter `transitiontime`.
 The transition time is the time to move between two states and is configured in seconds.
 The resolution provided is 1/10s.